 …& Those That Did

-And this isn’t something new to me.
+This isn’t something new to me, by the way.
 I was born with cancer and lost my right eye when I was just a year old.
 I have essentially lived my entire life with a prosthetic.

 I have seen miracles in my lifetime though; experienced them.
 I know they are real.
 But I also know God isn’t a genie in a bottle who heals at our beck and call.